-Yesterday I shared my resolution for 2012, and I thought it would be fun (and maybe useful) to share some resolution ideas for making 2012 a more creative year.
+Yesterday I shared last year’s creative new year’s resolutions, and I thought it would be fun (and maybe useful) to share some resolution ideas for making this a more creative year.
 Without further ado, I give you five resolutions, free for the taking, that will make 2012 a year full of creativity.

 1. See Real Art

 Do you enjoy visiting museums, but find that you rarely find time to go?
 Looking at real art not only elevates a mood, but it can boost cognitive growth as well!
 Here are a few ideas to choose from on how to make this a reality:

 - Make a resolution to visit a different museum each month.

 - Become a member at your local art museum, and milk it for all it’s worth.
 Go to all the openings (there’s usually music and free food — yay, date night is covered and you can share the experience with your loved one!), take the kids (many museums are kid-friendly and offer activities for little ones), and/or visit once a month, on your own, on a quiet weekend morning.

 - Find a listing of public art in your town or city, make or download a map to carry in your bag or car, and take a year-long art tour of your town.
 Reference the list often, spend a few moments investigating new parts of town, and look a little more closely at those places that you know well.